msouppe/CMPE257_Mobile_Networks/paper/paper/paper.md

 ---
-title: "Reproducibility In Network Experiments With Simulator"
+title: "Reproducibility in Network Experiments with a Simulator"
 shorttitle: _portableExperiments_
 author:
 - name: Mariette Souppe